jhburns/ExperienceCapture/README.md

 - `ClientDevelopmentGame/` is the game used to develop the client.
 - `Server/` is a collection of back-end services for collection and processing data.
 - `Deploy/` is an automated system to build and deploy the server to AWS.
-- `SetupTestGame/` is a game used for testing the Unity client integration.
+- `SetupTestGame/` is a game used for testing the Unity client integration, to maintain backwards compatibility.
 - `Documentation/` is documentation.
 - `.github/` Contains the workflow files, for CI.